Skin Care Tips for Teens

 Heart-Healthy Foods for September

-As we transition into the crisp days of September, it’s an excellent time to focus on heart health by incorporating nutritious, seasonal foods into our diets.
+As we transition into the crisp days of fall, it’s an excellent time to focus on heart health by incorporating nutritious, seasonal foods into our diets.
 September brings a bounty of fruits, vegetables, whole grains, and other heart-healthy options that can help support cardiovascular wellness.
 By making mindful choices, we can enjoy delicious meals while also taking proactive steps towards a healthier heart.

 Incorporating the right foods into your diet can make a significant difference in your heart health.
 Here are some heart-healthy options to enjoy this September: